starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 Contigency plans must not have troubled the worker at all.
 He had been seducing the hearts of forbidden women for some time now.
 He did not now why he did it, only that there was an intoxicating feeling of power, a jolt of confidence, a strengthened conviction that he was a man.
 But then there sometimes came the feeling that the women in his life would have been better off never knowing him in the first place.

 He lay down back in bed and tried to finish what was left of the champagne.
 He expected he'd need a little time to wash away the guilt, as he had done when he learned he'd had a son that he was never to see.
 But instead in his mind was a different sort of question.
 He had known Rachel for some time.
 True, not in those intervening years after high school, but he wondered what secret should have sent her to the grave.
 What secrets was his client really after?
-Why choice Rachel over some corrupt official in Africa, or Chicago mob boss?
+Why choose Rachel over some corrupt official in Africa, or Chicago mob boss?

 Rachel was a music teacher.
 What grand secret could be in her heart that it needed the protection of a grave?
 Or, as he had inkling suspicions at the time, was his employer fundamentally different from those he had worked with in his previous position?
 They had wanted money, power, sex.
 For this client, it seemed the act of death was more important than its practical applications.
 That it was an end in itself.